emmanuelroque/pdefourier/README.md

 **Remark**: `pdefourier` automatically loads other packages, including `piecewise`, `draw`, `simplify_sum`, and `syntactic_factor`.
 The Maxima package `syntactic_factor` was written by Stavros Macrackis.
 Currently, `pdefourier` loads the files `piecewise` and `syntactic_factor` contained in this repository.

+The [Documentation folder](doc) folder contains a wxMaxima session [wxMaxima documentation file](doc/Documentation-pdefourier.wxm) explaining in detail the funtions contained in the package, as well as their syntax.
+Here, we only give a quick introduction to the main commands for solving typical problems.

 **Example 1** Consider the problem
 <p align="left">
  u<sub>t</sub>+&kappa; u<sub>xx</sub>=0, x&isin;[0,L], t>0 <br>